dominikaustralia/dominikaustralia.github.io/_posts/2024-08-24-leadership-and-god.md

 We have lectures about the Bible, lectures about leadership, and practical tasks.
 Further, we need to write weekly assignments, do research, participate in a weekly book study ([Spiritual leadership by J. Oswald Sanders](https://www.perlego.com/book/3900793/spiritual-leadership-principles-of-excellence-for-every-believer-pdf)), and give several presentations.

-Stay tuned for bite-sized leadership take-aways that are to come...
+Stay tuned for bite-sized leadership takeaways that are to come...

 ## Upcoming plans
 The Bible school already ends in two weeks :/.
 After two and a half weeks in New Zealand (road trip on the southern island with other students from Bible school) I'll return to Australia and freelance as an IT-Consultant.